Definition: What Are Metalloids

 Uses of Metalloids

-- Instead of the standard vertical layout of other families such as alkali metal and halogens, metalloids are arranged in a diagonal fashion called the ‘stair-step’ or ‘staircase’ [2, 5].
+- Instead of the standard vertical layout of other families, such as alkali metals and halogens, metalloids are arranged in a diagonal fashion called the ‘stair-step’ or ‘staircase’ [2, 5].

 - Silicon is the second most abundant element found in the Earth’s crust .